Story arc: The Urbz

 So, after all of this sneaky secret stuff, we go to check the message board, following his instructions.
 On the message board, there's a note that says: "Lucy - Check the bush near the museum".
 In just plain English, our name spelled out just right there.
 All that sneaky secret stuff, to put this perfectly readable message on the public message board.
 Lol.

 Ok, so we check the bush.
 We get another note, that says that we'll find our answer ~beyond the grave~.
 Giuseppi is so clearly playing along with that die thing.
 So, we later get access to the graveyard, and behind the tombstone, we find another note, saying to give this note to someone with a feather in their hat.
-We know that's Berkeley the creepy creeper, so we go to deliver the note.
+We know that's Berkeley Clodd the creepy creeper, so we go to deliver the note.
 He gives us a briefcase to return to Giuseppi at the casino.
-Berkeley has other dialogue in which he tells us that the casino is a wonderful place to do his laundry, so we can guess the nature of the contents of this briefcase.
+Berkeley has other dialogue in which he tells us that the casino is a wonderful place to do his laundry, so we can guess the nature of the contents of this briefcase (hint: probably not dirty socks).

 At this point, the quest log says we should deliver the briefcase to Detective Dan.
 But we saved, and wanted to know what would happen if we just tried to give it to Giuseppi.
 When we try to give it to him, he very awkwardly shuts us down all, no uh h I have to go over there, bye.
-Normally, when you try to give him something that he doesn't take, he says, don't burden me with this junk or something like that.
+Normally, when you try to give him something that he doesn't take, he says, "Nah, forget about it.
+I don't want to be carrying that around."
 But here he gets a special line of dialogue.
 Interesting...

 So we go deliver the briefcase to Detective Dan.
 He puts this giant, obvious recording device on the briefcase, and tells us to go bring it to Giuseppi now.
 We deliver it, and Giuseppi asks, you didn't do anything to bug the briefcase or anything stupid like that, right?
 And our options here are: